dayerdl/SampleAppMVVM/Readme.md

 - Use of MVVM

 - Structure of features by packages.
 Each feature contains follows separation of concerns:
-  - Domain: Package for the business logic in the app
   - UI: Contain the views
   - ViewModels
   - DI: Dependencies for Dagger Modules